Dr. Bonham's Case: Background

 The College of Physicians (renamed in 1674 to the Royal College of Physicians) was an elite organisation.
 Created by royal charter in 1518, it was founded by six English academic doctors trained in English universities.
 It admitted only British men who had trained at a university and passed a three-part Latin exam in medical theory.
 Only 24 Fellows were allowed, and if an entrant came at a time when all 24 Fellowships were full, he would instead become a Candidate, the most senior Candidate being admitted to the first vacant Fellowship.
-An Act of Parliament confirming the royal charter also gave the college the ability to act as a court to judge other practitioners and to punish those who were acting badly or practising without a licence.
-A second Act, the College of Physicians Act 1553, amended the charter and gave the college the right to imprison indefinitely those judged.
+An act of Parliament, the Physicians Act 1523, that confirmed the royal charter also gave the college the ability to act as a court to judge other practitioners and to punish those who were acting badly or practising without a licence.
+A second act, the College of Physicians Act 1553, amended the charter and gave the college the right to imprison indefinitely those judged.
 That "flew in the face of the common law assumption that to practice medicine one needed only the consent of the patient".
 Still, on 8 April 1602, John Popham, the Chief Justice, upheld the college's authority to imprison and fine: "That no man, though never so learned a Phisition, or doctor may Practise in London, or within seaven myles, without the Colledge Lycense....
 That a free man of London, may lawfully be imprysoned by the Colledge".